Theatrical Release Date: May 6th, 2011

 Whatever comes our way, whatever battle we have raging inside us, we always have a choice.
 My friend Harry taught me that.
 He chose to be the best of himself.
 A wise man once told me that with great power comes great responsibility.
 That wise man was my Uncle Ben.
-It's the choices that make us who we are, and we can always choose to do what's right.
+It's the choices we make that make us who we are, and we can always choose to do what's right.

 If you're wondering who I am, well, that's a different story.
 I go around town known as your friendly neighborhood Spider-Man but in reality, I'm Peter Parker.
 And the choice I made from learning about what my uncle taught me that brings me where I am now.